rhk7913/VPNproject/index.md

 Hit the Console button and a window should appear.
 You are now inside the droplet's console!

-The following commands will create two different directories used to setup Wireguard
+The following commands will create two different directories used to setup Wireguard:
 ```
 mkdir -p ~/wireguard/
 mkdir -p ~/wireguard/config/